ritza-co/Codecov/Codecov Jest Draft.md

 };
 ```

-Make sure the `coverageDirectory` is set to a location that your CI environment can access (usually, the default coverage folder works fine).
+**NOTE:** Make sure the `coverageDirectory` is set to a location that your CI environment can access (usually, the default coverage folder works fine).

 ### Add Codecov to Your CI Pipeline